First Call for Faculty Awards – deadline March 2, 2020

 We hope you will take the time to prepare and submit a nomination.
 The Committee received strong slates of nominees last year and we are hopeful of again receiving as many nominations as possible.

 As a reminder, if you nominated someone in the past three years for one of these awards and they did not win, you may easily reactivate the prior nomination.
 Just send an email to Amy O’Reilly (firstname.lastname@example.org) stating that you wish for the person to be considered again for the same award.
 All of the nomination materials previously submitted for that nominee will be used as the basis for considering them again.
 And, of course, if you wish to add anything (additional nomination letters, for example), you may do that.

 Last year’s winners were:

 •Patricia E. Reynolds, Assistant Professor of Education (Graduate Faculty Award)

-John M. Pineda, Assistant Professor of English (Outstanding Young Faculty Award)
+•Laura C. Wilson, Assistant Professor of Psychology (Outstanding Young Faculty Award)

-Stephen P. Hanna, Professor of Geography (Waple Faculty Professional Achievement Award)
+•Marie P. Sheckels, Professor of Education and Mathematics (Waple Faculty Professional Achievement Award)

 The Mary W. Pinschmidt Award is determined by the Senior Class.
 Last year’s winner was Dawn S. Bowen, Professor of Geography.
 Please do not nominate anyone for the Pinschmidt award through this process.
 A list of all past recipients of these awards is available at: